-After 17 months we leave Aotearoa New Zealand with pain on our hearts.
+With heavy hearts, we leave Aotearoa New Zealand after 17 months.
 But not without saying farewell to old and new friends.

 We fight strong currents and winds to explore Stewart Island and wild Fiordland before completing our circumnavigation of New Zealand.